asadprodhan/phyloTreeHPC/README.md

 ## **Step 1: Prepare the input files**

 - Log in into your HPC cluster

 - Transfer the following files to your HPC cluster and keep them in the same directory

- - Alignment file/s (nexus format, e.g., cox1_alignment.nex).
-Note that your alignment file/s must end up with ‘_alignment.nex’.
+- Alignment file(s) (nexus format, e.g., cox1_alignment.nex).
+Note that your alignment files must end up with _alignment.nex.
 Make sure that the IDs in the alignment file do not have quotation marks (‘NC095897.2’).
 MrBayes program cannot read the names that are within quotation marks

  - The MrBayes parameter file, zzz_mrbayes_parameters.nex.
 It contains the analysis run parameters (parameters in the “zzz_mrbayes_parameters.nex” file are explained below).
 You can modify them but must keep the file name same, i.e., “zzz_mrbayes_parameters_ref.nex”